-If one should need any more definite proof that games do not need fancy graphics, multiplayer components or breakneck action to actually tug at your heartstrings, well Speed Dating for Ghosts will definitely do the trick.
-A short visual novel experience that is perfect for both newcomers and veterans of the genre alike.
+It is kind of reassuring how gaming is slowly going back in time in regards to technology, because sure one could argue that games need fancy graphics, multiplayer components and breakneck action to be considered of interest for the general public at large.
+But, if the objective is just tugging at one’s heartstrings, then visual novel Speed Dating for Ghosts will definitely do the trick.
+A short experience that is perfect for both newcomers and veterans of the genre alike.

 In Speed Dating for Ghosts, the player is… well, a ghost on a speed date.
-A pretty clear case of getting what one pays for, I guess.
-Developed by Ben Gelinas and released while he was still busy writing Remedy’s Control, his intentions were developing a short positive experience that focused on themes of death and regret.
+A pretty clear case of delivering what it is promised on the tin, I guess.
+Developed by Ben Gelinas, released as a stopgap title while he was still busy writing Remedy’s Control, his intentions were to develop a short narrative experience that focused, positively, on themes of death and regret.

-Even though SDFG may sound like a visual novel with romance choices, at its heart it is not.
-Behind every ghost lies a personal story, sometimes funny other times sad or even dark.
-The writing does not shy away from touching upon sickness and death, doing so in such a personal and direct way that ends up being pretty touching.
-The dates also end up going pretty varied places, then again ghosts don’t really go to the restaurant.
-The player may end up in crazy places like holding up a bank or playing a football match.
+Even though SDFG may sound more like a dating sim than a pure visual novel, at its heart it is not.
+Behind every ghost lies a personal story, some times funny, other times sad and, perhaps, quite dark.
+This is not about romance or getting into our date’s heart, instead it is about discovering the stories behind each character.
+The writing does not shy away from heavy topics such as sickness and death, doing so in such a personal and direct way that ends up being pretty touching.
+The dates also end up going pretty varied places, which definitely makes sense, since ghosts don’t tend to go to the restaurant.
+The player may end up in pretty different situations like holding up a bank or playing a football match.

-Since everyone in the narrative is not also dead, but lonely too, it really is heartwarming to meet such a cast of different souls, all looking to be heard.
+Since everyone in the narrative is not only dead, but also pretty lonely as well, it really is heartwarming to meet such a cast of different souls, all just wanting to be heard.
 Some will not give up their story pretty easily, needing more time to unbutton, others will gladly share everything as soon as they’re asked.
 Finishing a date successfully unlocks the gravestone of the related character, along with their bio.
 A small reward to check out before going in for another round.

 Most ghost characters are designed to be a mix between scary and cute, which works wonders and the drawings perfectly define their personality and make them memorable.
-The sound design also perfectly conveys conveying each ghost personality, with Spooky Peter appropriately sounding like a creaking wooden floor from an old house or Vera, the smoker, sounding purposefully smoky and frail.
-The soundtrack is – in keeping with the rest of the game – minimal electronica which works as a background, never intruding into the player’s attention.
+The sound design also perfectly conveys each ghost’s personality, with Spooky Peter sounding – appropriately – like a wooden floor from an old house creaking under each step or Vera, the smoker, purposefully coming out as smoky and frail.
+The soundtrack is – in keeping with the rest of the atmosphere – minimal electronica which works as a background, never intruding into the player’s attention.

-Speed Dating for Ghosts is a little gem.
-A perfect mix of discussions on mortality and love with wit and humour.
+Speed Dating for Ghosts holds a special place in my heart.
+It is a perfect mix of discussions on mortality and love coupled with small doses of wit and humour.

-The art design works wonders in immersing the game in a different reality and the sparse details also leave everything up to the player’s imagination.
+The art design works wonders in immersing the player in a different reality and the sparse details leave a lot of work up to the player’s imagination.
 The different replies offer some branching choices, but it is not about finding the good ending, rather about uncovering the stories and maybe choking up a little.
 Its only letdown is really the short length which prevents the player from engaging in longer stories or dates with the various ghosts, but then again, that was the creator’s original intention.